ajsteinmetz/thesis-ajsteinmetz/README.md

 # thesis
-Modern topics in relativistic spin dynamics dynamics.
+Modern topics in relativistic spin dynamics dynamics and magnetism.
 A Ph.D. dissertation by Andrew James Steinmetz (2023)

 ## abstract
 Magnetism is a rich subject touching all aspects of physics.
 My goal with this dissertation is to explore spin and magnetic dipole moments in \emph{relativistic} mechanics from both a quantum and classical perspective.
 We emphasize the special case of gyromagnetic ratio $g\!=\!2$ and its relationship to the algebraic spin structure of the wave equations of motion.